-Fernandez overcomes Bencic to reach last 16
+Fernandez overcomes Bencic as Kerber knocked out

-French Open: Leylah Fernandez beats Belinda Bencic as Karolina Muchova withdraws
+French Open: Leylah Fernandez beats Belinda Bencic as Angelique Kerber knocked out

 Last updated on .From the section Tennis